joatmon08/hashicorp-stack-demoapp/README.md

 a list of users and groups you'd like to add.

 Commit it up to your fork.

+> __NOTE__: Terraform will error out the first time you run it, as it
+> waits for the Boundary worker to start up and store its token into
+> Vault.
+Re-run after waiting a few moments.

 Start a new plan and apply it.
 This creates an organization with two scopes:
 - `core_infra`, which allows you to SSH into EKS nodes